 The EB visa allows your spouse and children to accompany you and obtain U.S. green cards.
-The children must remain unmarried and under the age of 21 (with certain exceptions based on the Child Status Protection Act) until the day they are approved for permanent resident status or enter the U.S. with the EB-3 visa.
+The children must remain unmarried and under the age of 21 (with certain exceptions based on the Child Status Protection Act) until the day they are approved for U.S. permanent resident status or enter the U.S. with the EB-3 immigrant visa.

 Professional and skilled workers share the same allotment of visas under this category.
-However, unskilled or "other" workers must draw from a separate pool of only 10,000 visas, making their wait even longer.
-To get a sense of how long your wait will be, look at the most recent State Department Visa Bulletin.
+However, unskilled or "other" workers must draw from a separate pool of only 10,000 visas, making their potential wait even longer.
+To get a sense of how long your wait will likely be, look at the most recent State Department Visa Bulletin.

-There, if you look down the chart for "Employment Based Preferences," you'll see the dates when the labor certifications of 3rd preference applicants as well as other workers who are now receiving visas were originally filed.
-For example, if you had consulted the chart in July of 2014, you would have seen a date for the 3rd preference saying "08OCT08."
-That would have told you that, among professional and skilled workers, those who had been waiting for a visa since October 8, 2008 were finally receiving them, after an approximately two-year wait.
+If, for example, you look down the Visa Bulletin chart for "Final Action Dates for Employment Based Preference Cases," you'll see the dates when the labor certifications of 3rd preference applicants as well as other workers who are now receiving visas were originally filed.
+If you were coming from China, and had consulted the chart in October of 2021, you would have seen a date for the 3rd preference saying "08JAN19."
+That would have told you that, among professional and skilled workers, those who had been waiting for a visa since January 16, 2019 were finally receiving them, after an approximately two-year wait.

 Completing all these steps can take several years.

 Applying for an EB-3 visa requires paying various fees and costs along the way.
-Many of these, your employer will pay for you, but you'll want to inquire as to what fees or costs you will be responsible for.
+Many of these, your employer will pay for you, but you'll want to inquire as to what fees or costs you will be personally responsible for.
 The primary fees include:

-These are just the basic fees -- other costs to consider are the required medical exam and vaccinations, airfare, transportation to the U.S. consulate for your visa interview (if you're coming from overseas), and so forth.
+These are just the basic fees.
+Other costs to consider are the required medical exam and vaccinations, airfare, transportation to the U.S. consulate for your visa interview (if you're coming from overseas), and so forth.